officiallysingh/spring-boot-spark-kubernetes/spark-job-commons/README.md

     output-mode: Update
 ```
 **Description**
-* `ksoot.connector.save-mode`:- To specify the expected behavior of saving a DataFrame to a data source.
-Applicable in Spark Batch jobs only.
-Default value `Append`.
+* `ksoot.connector.save-mode`:- To specify the expected behavior of saving a DataFrame to a data source, with Default value as `Append`. **Applicable in Spark Batch jobs only** .
 Allowed values: `Append`, `Overwrite`, `ErrorIfExists`, `Ignore`.
-* `ksoot.connector.output-mode`:- Describes what data will be written to a streaming sink when there is new data available in a streaming Dataset.
-Applicable in Spark Streaming jobs only.
+* `ksoot.connector.output-mode`:- Describes what data will be written to a streaming sink when there is new data available in a streaming Dataset, with Default value as `Append`. **Applicable in Spark Streaming jobs only**.
 Allowed values: `Append`, `Complete`, `Update`.

 #### File Connector
 To read and write to files of various formats in batch and streaming mode.
 Refer to [FileConnector.java](src/main/java/com/ksoot/spark/common/connector/FileConnector.java) for details.
-It can be customized with the following configurations.
+It can be customized with the following configurations as follows.
 Refer to [FileOptions.java](src/main/java/com/ksoot/spark/common/config/properties/FileOptions.java) for details on available configuration options.
 ```yaml
 ksoot:
   connector: